 AVYLD alumni are encouraged to actively participate in future programs and collaborations.
 The friendships and relationships that you will build and the network is for life.

 In order to take precaution of the safety and wellbeing of delegates, all delegates must sign the agreement in order to attend the Dialogue.
 If you decide not to sign the Delegate Agreement by the requested deadline, we may offer your spot to another candidate.

-AVYLD will arrange accommodation arrangements and details will be provided within the delegate package.
+AVYLD will fully cover and arrange accommodation arrangements and details will be provided within the delegate package.

 Delegates will have some spare time and personal leisure time during the Dialogue.
 Delegates are recommended to bring enough money to cover personal expenses outside of the Dialogue program.
 Depending on your activities, we advise that you do your research and find out costs in Vietnam to calculate how much you will need to bring.

 AVYLD will provide an electronic acceptance letters (PDF format) for delegates to use and apply for the appropriate Vietnam visa.
 The visa fee will be subsidised by AVYLD for Australian delegates to reduce the overall cost of attending the Dialogue.